erwa/notes/bash.md

 ### `ls` color output

-Add the following to your .bashrc to enable color ls output by default:
+Add the following to your .bashrc or .bash_profile to enable color ls output by default:
 ```
 alias ls="ls --color=auto"